HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

 Performance degradation from 4G to 3G and below was not as pronounced as with FCP and LCP.
-Some degradation exists, but it's not reflected in the mobile vs desktop data and only associated with connection type.
+Some degradation exists, but it's not reflected in the device data, only the connection type.

 ![image](insert_image_url_here)

-In terms of ranking, CLS performance showed an interesting trough for the top 10,000 websites.
-In addition, all the ranked groups above 1M performed worse than the sites ranked under 1M (the  "all"  group had better performance than all the other ranked groupings even though it includes those groupings; therefore, the sub-1M group performs better).
-Wordpress may again play a role in this as [60% of origins on Wordpress experienced good CLS](https://datastudio.google.com/s/qG00yMxSa3o).
+For ranking, CLS performance showed an interesting trough for the top 10,000 websites.
+In addition, all the ranked groups above 1M performed worse than the sites ranked under 1M.
+Since the "all"  group had better performance than all the other ranked groupings the sub-1M group performs better.
+Wordpress may again play a role in this as [60% of origins on Wordpress experienced a good CLS](https://datastudio.google.com/s/qG00yMxSa3o).

-Common culprits for poor CLS include not reserving space for images, text shifts when web fonts are loaded, top banners inserted after first paint, non-composited animations, and iframes (especially from third parties).
+Common culprits for poor CLS include not reserving space for images, text shifts when web fonts are loaded, top banners inserted after first paint, non-composited animations, and iframes.

 ### First Input Delay (FID)